AKloc/BookNotes/Devops for Dummies.md

 	- Does the problem affect the majority of people or is it niche?
 	- If you're the customer, why do you need this product?
 	- What's the value of solving this problem?
+- "If your company has no competitors, that's a huge red flag."
+	-

 **What can I do with this?**
 - I have to use "inertia" more.